 Make sure the accessories are large enough to be handled by small fingers without frustration.
 The right accessories can encourage fine motor skills and thoughtful manipulation of objects.
 They can also add realism to a doll for children who are ready for realistic pretend play.

-Best Dolls For Two And Three Year Old: The List
+Best Dolls For 2-3 Year Old: The List

 |Product Image||Product Name||Body||Features||Yeys||Price|